Definition of a Sales Agent

 - Wealth of experience and understanding of markets.

-Cost of a rep are estimated at between £50k and £100k a year, plus recruitment costs of up to 25% of salary.
+Cost of an employed sales rep are estimated at between £50k and £100k a year, plus recruitment costs of up to 25% of salary.

 (You probably already appreciate this, or you may not be reading this!)